Injustice: Gods Among Us: Sequel

 On June 8, 2016, Injustice 2 was announced by Warner Bros.
 Interactive Entertainment and NetherRealm Studios, released on May 16, 2017, for the PlayStation 4 and Xbox One.
 The sequel continues the story established in Injustice: Gods Among Us, with the alternate universe Batman and his Insurgents working to prevent a new threat while stopping the remnants of Superman's Regime who seek to restore his rule.
 Various gameplay mechanics from the first installment return, including super moves, character traits, stage transitions, and clashes.
 Injustice 2 introduces a loot-dropping system, known as the "Gear System", which provides character-specific costume pieces and equipment; players are able to customize the look of their characters and upgrade their abilities, such as increasing their speed, strength, or health.

 In other media

-On May 19, 2021, it was announced that an animated Injustice movie was in the works as part of the DC Universe Animated Original Movies line.
-The film stars a different voice cast separate from the games itself, with the story of the movie being based on the Year One Comic.
+On May 19, 2020, it was announced that an animated Injustice film was in the works as part of the DC Universe Animated Original Movies line.
+The film stars a different voice cast separate from the games itself, with the story of the film being based on the Year One Comic.
 The film was released on digital on October 12, 2021, and on DVD and Blu-ray on October 19, 2021.